Trump paints picture of unity at prickly G7 summit

 Germany and Britain both voiced deep concern about the fires, but disagreed with Macron on how to respond, saying shooting down the ambitious Mercosur trade accord would not help save the Amazon.

-Reporting by Richard Lough, Crispian Balmer, Marine Pennetier, John Chalmers, Jeff Mason, John Irish, Andreas Rinke, William James and Michel Rose; writing by Crispian Balmer; editing by Jason Neely
+Reporting by Richard Lough, Crispian Balmer, Marine Pennetier, John Chalmers, Jeff Mason, John Irish, Andreas Rinke, William James and Michel Rose; writing by Crispian Balmer and John Chalmers; Editing by Angus MacSwan